jvde-github/AIS-catcher/README.md

 # AIS-catcher - A multi-platform AIS receiver
 This package will add the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles, Airspy (Mini/R2/HF+), HackRF, SDRplay (RSP1/RSP1A/RSPDX for now), SoapySDR, input from file as well as from ZMQ and TCP servers (RTL-TCP/SpyServer).
 Output is send in the form of NMEA messages to either screen or broadcasted over UDP.
 The program provides the option to read and decode the raw discriminator output of a VHF receiver as well.
-AIS-catcher also supports the ShipXplorer(R) AIS dongle.
+AIS-catcher also supports the ShipXplorer(R) AIS dongle (see some first results below).

 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/containership.jpg)